Dhyan-p/Final-Project/README.md

 | **AI Image Tools** | Genspark AI Image Prompt Creator – assisted in creating product and branding image prompts <br> E-Commerce Product Image Pro – generated product images for homepage and categories |
 | **Libraries & Frameworks** | Flask – backend framework <br> Jinja2 – templating engine for dynamic content rendering |

 > This project emphasizes learning and demo purposes.
-All AI-generated resources were used to assist design, context, and documentation clarity.
+All AI-generated resources were used to assist design, text, and documentation clarity.

 ---